 Program Quality Enhancement

 The Child Care Coordination Office compiles this list of recorded webinars, self-paced online training modules and resources for individuals caring for children.
 In addition, coaching and consultation services are listed for programs in Orange County needing assistance.

 Child Development Permits are issued by the California Commission on Teacher Credentialing.
 A variety of permits are available that authorize the holder to provide different levels of service in the care, development, and instruction of children in a child care and development program and, at some levels, supervise other permit holders.
 Child care programs that receive funding from the State of California to provide subsidized child care to income eligible families require staff members to hold a Child Development Permit.
-To view the education and experience requirements for the different permit levels please visit the Child Development Permit Matrix.
+To view the different levels of child development permits, application packet requirements, and course work requirements, click here.

 To apply for, renew, or upgrade a Child Development Permit visit the California Commission on Teacher Credentialing (CTC).